hubmapconsortium/neo4j-docker/README.md

 Step 7: Change DNS from Route 53 to point `http://neo4j.hubmapconsortium.org:7474/` to the new PROD instance

-Step 8: Initial login and change password (reuse the old password)
+Step 8: Initial login with default username/password (neo4j/neo4j) and change password (reuse the old password)

 ## Set container max memory limit